 Full South Africa Ultimate Photography + Film Making Safari Itinerary

-Depart Durban King Shaka International Airport at 9am prompt and transfer directly by road 3 hours to Zimanga private game reserve.
-Here we will have lunch and settle into our en-reserve luxury accomodation, which will be our home for the next week.
+Depart our Durban hotel at 08:30am prompt and transfer directly by road 3 hours to Zimanga private game reserve.
+Here we will have lunch and settle into our en-reserve luxury lodge accommodation, which will be our home for the next week.
 Afternoon game drive & hide sessions.

 Home of the Big Five and much much more, Zimanga Private Game Reserve is a photographer and film maker’s paradise.
 Owner Charl Senekal’s vision is to make Zimanga reserve second to none for African wildlife photography, and there aren’t many that can even come close to challenging him.